michael-cw/SurveySolutionsAPI/README.md

 However it is more than just a simple wrapper around the Survey Solutions RESTful API, which one can easily address through using i.e. the excellent httr package which also constitutes the basis for this package.
-The main intention of this package though is to be integrated into your own data collection workflow, either through a shiny application or just through a simple script.
+The main intention of this package though, is to be integrated into your own data collection workflow, either through a shiny application or just through a simple script.
 This allows you to build your own workflows with your own customized user interfaces for